Vantiq/vantiq-extension-sources/CSVSource/README.md

 **IMPORTANT:** Read the [Testing](#testing) section before building this project.

-An understanding of the VANTIQ Extension Source SDK is assumed.
-Please read the [Extension Source README.md](../README.md) for more information.

 The user must [define the CSV Source implementation](../README.md#-defining-a-typeimplementation) in the VANTIQ Modelo IDE.
 For an example of the definition, please see the [*csvImpl.json*](src/test/resources/csvImpl.json) file located in the *src/test/resources* directory.